ahmadelgamal/ucb-employee-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Employee Tracker is a command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.
+Employee Tracker is a content-management system (CMS).
+It is command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Table of Contents
 - [Deployment URL](#Deployment-URL)